-15 Servicer elected and I approved December 1, 2013 as the beginning date of the remediation period because that was the first date that loans on the REALServicing platform were tested, and all of the errors for Metric 19 in the Test Period applicable to the first calendar quarter of 2014 were for loans on the REALServicing platform.
+26 Since Servicer elected to treat the Metric 19 Potential Violation as widespread, Servicer submitted a separate plan of remediation.
+The plan outlined Servicer's process to identify all borrowers who were impacted by the Potential Violation from December 1, 2013 through March 31, 2015.
+Servicer elected and I approved December 1, 2013 as the beginning date of the remediation period because that was the first date that loans on Servicer's REALServicing mortgage loan servicing platform were tested, and all of the errors for Metric 19 in the IRG's testing applicable to the first calendar quarter of 2014 were for loans on the REALServicing mortgage loan servicing platform.